-To help protect workers, the Oak Ridge Institute for Science and Education maintains a comprehensive beryllium exposure studies and testing program for the U.S. Department of Energy.
-It assesses the health effects to workers who have been exposed to airborne beryllium.
+The Oak Ridge Institute for Science and Education maintains a comprehensive beryllium exposure studies and testing program for the U.S. Department of Energy that assesses the health effects to workers who have been exposed to airborne beryllium (.PDF, 1.4 MB).

 What is beryllium used for?

 Beryllium is used in many industries, including aerospace, defense and nuclear weapons production.
 During manufacturing activities, workers may have inhaled beryllium as dust or fumes, and some individuals may have become sensitized.
-This sensitization can be an early indicator of chronic beryllium disease (CBD), formerly known as berylliosis.
+This sensitization can be an early indicator of chronic beryllium disease, formerly known as berylliosis.

 What is a beryllium lymphocyte blood test?

 Workers can benefit from the beryllium lymphocyte proliferation test (BeLPT), a key diagnostic tool.
-The blood test determines beryllium sensitization and helps identify workers who may be at greater risk for developing CBD.
-It is recommended for workers who have been—or potentially could have been—exposed to beryllium.
+The blood test determines beryllium sensitization and helps identify workers who may be at greater risk for developing chronic beryllium disease due to beryllium exposure.